daijiu77/spring-dj-excel-common/README.md

 </FieldMappings>

 Configuration description：
-name - The name of the column in the corresponding data table alias - The alias of the column (corresponding to the attribute name of the data model) text - Column header text of a table in an Excel file columnWidth - To set the column width of a table in an Excel file, you can also use the width property allowEmpty - If set to true, null is allowed, and false is not allowed type - Data type, type range: string, int, float, double, boolean, date length - The allowable length of the data headStyle - Excel file column header style settings, you can set the cell background color, cell foreground color, cell border line line width and border line color, text size, text position in the cell, text font type, text bold style - Each column is styled, and similar to headStyle, this property takes precedence over the headStyle property
+`name` - The name of the column in the corresponding data table `alias` - The alias of the column (corresponding to the attribute name of the data model) `text` - Column header text of a table in an Excel file `columnWidth` - To set the column width of a table in an Excel file, you can also use the `width` property `allowEmpty` - If set to true, null is allowed, and false is not allowed `type` - Data type, type range: `string`, `int`, `float`, `double`, `boolean`, `date` `length` - The allowable length of the data `headStyle` - Excel file column header style settings, you can set the cell background color, cell foreground color, cell border line line width and border line color, text size, text position in the cell, text font type, text bold
+`style` - Each column is styled, and similar to headStyle, this property takes precedence over the headStyle property

 Typically the configuration file is located in the project's resources directory: main